top of page

 SIGNS YOU MIGHT NOTICE

-Preferring routines & predictability
+Preferring routines and predictability

-Difficulty with transitions or change
+Finding transitions or

-Sensory preferences & sensitivities
+Sensory preferences and sensitivities

-Emotional overwhelm or shutdowns
+Emotional overwhelm or withdrawal under stress

-Deep or highly focused interests
+Strong or highly focused interests

 12.jpg